fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 Click on any total in the detailed view to drill down to all related transactions, helping you investigate specific entries.
 :::

-## Exporting and sharing Your Profit and Loss report
+## Exporting and sharing your Profit and Loss Report

 Fiskl makes it easy to share your P&L report: